portons/xyte-mcp-alpha/docs/PLUGINS.md

 # Plugin System

 This document explains how to extend the MCP server with Python plugins.
+Set the `XYTE_PLUGINS` environment variable (or add it to your `.env` file) with a comma separated list of modules to load.

 ## Installation